DustyNebulaNavigator/PyGame_2048/README.md

 ### Installing the game:
 - First you must have Python installed: [Python](https://www.python.org/downloads/)
 - You need to clone this repository: https://github.com/mihsim/PyGame_2048.git
-- Using Terminal or CMD to go into the main directory of this project (it has `app.py`)
+- Using Terminal or CMD go into the main directory of this project (it has `app.py`)
 - Run the following commands:
     ```
     >>> pip install -r requirements.txt
     ```

 ### Starting the game:
-- Using Terminal or CMD to go into the main directory of this project (it has `app.py`)
+- Using Terminal or CMD go into the main directory of this project (it has `app.py`)
 - Run the following commands:
     ```
     >>> python3 app.py